These Easy Cinnamon Raisin Biscuits are tender, flaky and studded with sweet, plump raisins. Ridiculously easy, ridiculously delicious!

-- Measure 1 cup of buttermilk and place in the freezer while prepping other ingredients (you want it to be in the freezer about 10 minutes.
+Measure 1 cup of buttermilk and place it in the freezer while prepping other ingredients (you want it to be in the freezer for about 15 minutes).

-After buttermilk has been chilled in the freezer for 10 minutes, combine it with the 8 tablespoons melted butter (step4).
+After the buttermilk has been chilled in the freezer for 10 minutes, combine it with the 8 tablespoons of melted butter (step 4).
 Stir with a fork until butter forms small clumps or globules.
 (See picture in the post.)

-- Add buttermilk mixture to dry ingredients and stir with rubber spatula Just until all flour is incorporated.
-Dough will be fairly stiff.
+Add buttermilk mixture to dry ingredients and stir with a silicon spatula or wooden spoon just until all flour is incorporated.
+The dough will be fairly stiff.

 The Café Sucre Farine is a participant in the Amazon Affiliate Program.
 The Amazon Affiliate Program is designed to provide a means for sites to earn advertising fees by advertising and linking to products on Amazon.
 The price you pay as a consumer does not change, but if you make a purchase through one of our links, we receive a small commission – and we continue delivering delicious recipes to you!